jameslawson/tmux-tdd-status/README.md

     The `#{tdd_status}` interpolation will be read and converted to "Unit Tests: PASSING" or "Unit Tests: FAILING" accordingly only when the current directory is in the *\@tdd_status_dirs* list.
 Otherwise, "Unit Tests: N/A" is shown.

+> :warning: You'll need to put both of these two bits of config *before* you import the plugin via `@plugin`!